IgorWolkov/flow-helper/README.md

 and [Finch](https://github.com/finagle/finch) (v < 0.7.0).

-The use case of this library is to restrict your self by pipe-line codding and make you code fine grained and easy to read.
+The use case of this library is to restrict your self by pipe-line codding and make your code fine grained and easy to read.

 Installation
 -------